hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 notified of transaction completion or arbitrary chaincode events without having to perform multiple queries or search through the blocks as they are received.

+Applications may use block or chaincode events to provide channel data to other applications.
+For example an application could listen for block events and write transaction data to a data store for the purpose of performing queries or other analytics against the channel's data.
+For each block received, the block listener application could iterate through the block transactions, and build a data store using the key/value writes from each valid transaction's 'rwset' (see the {@link Block} and {@link Transaction}
+Type Definitions for details of these data structures).

-The service allows any user to receive "filtered" block events (which contain no sensitive information, in other words).
-Receiving "unfiltered" block events requires read access to the channel.
+The event service also allows applications to receive "filtered" block events (which allow for receiving transaction validation status without providing other sensitive information).
+Access to "filtered" and "unfiltered" events can be configured independently in Fabric.
 The default behavior is to connect to receive filtered block events.
 To connect to receive unfiltered block events call `connect(true)` (see below).